-Green building.
-A community that provides efficient, healthy and environmentally high-performing residential and commercial buildings.
+Green building: A community that provides efficient, healthy and environmentally high-performing buildings.

 - 1. Solar heat and lighting.
 Require that public buildings incorporate passive solar design features, such as daylighting and passive solar heating, where feasible. - 2.
 Building orientation.
-When reviewing applications for new subdivisions, require all feasible residences be oriented along an east-west access, minimizing southern sun exposure, to maximize energy efficiency. - 3.
+When reviewing applications for new subdivisions, require all feasible residences be oriented along an east-west axis, minimizing western sun exposure to maximize energy efficiency. - 3.
 Education.
-Partner with Coachella Valley Association of Governments (CVAG) to increase educational and technical support to educate the development community to participate in the Green for Life Green Building Program to increase building water efficiency.
+Partner with CVAG to increase educational and technical support to educate the development community to participate in the Green for Life Green Building Program to increase building water efficiency.